FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/index.js`

+Boom.
+Goodbye, annoying CORS error.

-Now, the `Greeting` should read `Welcome, test@test.com!`, because there is a `token` in `this.state.body`.
+The `Greeting` should read, `Welcome, test@test.com!`, because there is a `token` in `this.state.body`.
+This is the basic way any React client can utilize information from an Express app.

-Next, we'll replace that fake `token` with a real one from FusionAuth.
+Next, we'll replace that fake `token` with a real one from FusionAuth—our React client will indirectly retrieve the information from FusionAuth by using Express as a middleman.

 ---

 ## 2. Logging In

 User sign-in is one of the key features of FusionAuth.
+(Isn't that why you're following this example?)
 Let's see how it works.

 ### Redirecting to FusionAuth

-We'll write our request to FusionAuth in `/login`, so that we only have to redirect to http://localhost:9000/login any time we want to have a user sign in.
+We'll write our request to FusionAuth in `/login`, so that we only have to redirect any time we want to have a user sign in.

 ```
 server